 Professional development is an iterative process, much like research, and should occur throughout your time at Duke.
 Our professional development opportunities are planned in a two-year cycle to comprehensively address your professional development needs during your graduate career.

-This program provides endowed fellowships for graduate students to gain high-quality teaching experience as instructors of record, instructional teaching assistants, and online apprentices.
+This program provides endowed fellowships for graduate students to gain high-quality teaching experience as instructors of record, instructional teaching assistants, and digital education fellows.